rsapkf/www/src/writing/thoughts/essays/polymath-mindset/index.md

 slug: polymath-mindset
 ---

-Thoughts on having a Polymath Mindset.
+Thoughts on having a polymath mindset.